moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/dp_quality/index.md

 ### **Assess uniqueness of the data**

-In the 'Uniqueness' tab, a trend line at 100% indicates no duplicate customer IDs, confirming data integrity.
+In the 'Uniqueness' tab, a trend line at 100% indicates that all customer IDs are unique = 100% data integrity.

 ![qua_unique.png](/learn/dp_consumer_learn_track/dp_quality/qua_unique.png)